maherou/old.maherou.github.io/files/CS373-Writing-Evaluation-Form.md

 - Read through your document to make sure you are defining and consistently using terms.

-**Rule #6** : Use pictures, charts and graphs, but keep in mind #4.
+**Rule #6** : Use pictures, charts and graphs.

 - A picture is worth a thousand words, or more.
 Use them.
 - Provide a descriptive caption that explains the figure or table.
 2 - 3 sentences.
-- Goal for final paper: All figures, charts, graphs are yours.
+- Goal for final paper: All figures, charts, graphs are your creations.

 **Rule #7** : Use examples to explain complex ideas.